 - Conflicting priorities

-Managing multiple tasks is not the same as managing multiple projects.
+Managing multiple tasks is not the same as managing multiple projects and managing time.
 It requires much more expertise and skills to excel in that kind of situation.

 Building a strategy for successfully managing multiple projects